lf-/blog/content/posts/tracing-dx-ideas.md

 #### How easy was it?

-Implementing the hspec stuff originally took about half a week since it involved reading substantial amounts of hspec internals.
-I assume probably similar times for initially adding instrumentation to any other test framework/language.
+Implementing the hspec stuff originally took about half a week since it involved reading substantial amounts of hspec internals and poking around in a debugger.
+I assume probably similar times for initially adding instrumentation to any other test framework/language, with some adjustment for how well documented they are (deduct some points from hspec for confusing documentation).

 However, once the integration to your test framework of choice exists, it takes a few minutes to add it to a new codebase.